Kivo0/BSCVRoboticsProject/README.md

 `$ rosrun map_server map_saver -f ClassMap`

+Picture of map obtained;

 ![map](https://github.com/Macaulay123/BSCVRoboticsProject/blob/master/project_pictures/map.png)

 #### Installation of packages

-In order to run the complete scenario for the project, a number of packages was put together including our own created packager with some modifications of script files, and parameters.
+In order to run the complete scenario for the project, a number of packages was put together including our own created packages with some modifications of script files, and parameters.

-The following packages will need be installed in the work space for the execution of the scenario.
+The following packages will need to be installed in the Catkin workspace for the execution of the scenario.

-* __To launch the RPLAIDAR sensor together with the turtlebot minimal launch and the *AMCL* launch in the *turtlebot_navigation* stack package.__
+* __To launch the RPLIDAR sensor together with the turtlebot minimal launch and the *AMCL* launch in the *turtlebot_navigation* stack package.__

 `$ cd ~/ros/indigo/catkin_ws/src`